How To Develop a Project Scope Statement in 8 Steps

 1. Understand why the project was initiated.

 Projects are not carried out in a vacuum, Alexis says; they are initiated to meet specific goals for an organization.
-For example, an organization may be looking to reduce operating costs by five percent by the end of next year, improve efficiency by 10 percent, or increase headcount by 20 percent.
+For example, an organization may be looking to reduce operating costs by 5% by the end of next year, improve efficiency by 10%, or increase head count by 20%.
 “As much as possible, the goals of the organization should be expressed in the project scope statement,” Alexis notes.

 2. Define the key objectives of the project.